Music in Deep South USA

 The birthplace of bluegrass music and of dozens of music stars from many genres, especially country music.
 Ride along US23 in eastern Kentucky, known as the Country Music Highway, and find the birthplaces of stars like The Judds, Loretta Lynn, Dwight Yoakam, Ricky Skaggs and Billy Ray Cyrus.
 In Paintsville you'll find the Country Music Highway Museum, in Renfro Valley the Country Music Hall of Fame, in Owensboro the International Bluegrass Music Museum and in nearby Rosine, the birthplace of the father of Bluegrass, Bill Monroe.

-Louisiana's history is imbued with music that came here - or arose here - as a wide range of cultural influences took root.
-But music doesn't exist only in Louisiana's past.
-It's alive, vibrant and echoing through the streets of all our cities.
-Music is alive in homes throughout the state where people play the tunes and instruments of their ancestors.
-It throbs in clubs and dance halls from New Orleans to Lake Charles.
-It resounds from festival stages from Shreveport to Lafayette to Thibodaux.
+Louisiana's history is imbued with music that came, developed and arose as a wide range of cultural influences that took root, resulting in the birth of Jazz.
+Music echoes Louisiana’s past and encompasses its present through the live, vibrant sounds that pulse through homes, neighbourhoods and venues of all our cities.
+Music is a part of everyday life, with inherited tunes and instruments bringing the Louisiana music heritage to life.
+From the night life of New Orleans to Lake Charles resounding sounds of the festival stages from Shreveport to Lafayette to Thibodaux.
 If you don't hear Louisiana's music live, you haven't heard Louisiana's music.

 It's known as the birthplace of the blues, but Mississippi sings other songs as well, from bluegrass and country to rock 'n' roll.
 Fans of the music of Elvis Presley won't want to miss Tupelo, one of the many sites on the Mississippi Country Music Trail, visit the two-room house in which the boy who would become the King of rock 'n' roll was born.
 Clarksdale's rich blues heritage is world-famous, and its numerous markers on the Mississippi Blues Trail are reminders of the blues greats that honed their sound here.